Overview – Idube GR

 The Big Five and cheetah are easily seen, as well as most other large safari animals.
 This is one of the places to easily spot the secretive leopard as they feel very at ease throughout Sabi Sands.
 Different antelope species are always easy to see, but due to the emphasis on flagship species, they are often ignored.

-Idube’s terrain is woodland savanna and is thick with vegetation.
+Idube’s terrain is woodland savannah and is thick with vegetation.
 This rarely affects your safari due to the ability to drive off-road and having skilled guides and trackers.

 See Sabi Sand Game Reserve for more info